lolautruche/EzCoreExtraBundle/Resources/doc/simplified_auth_checks.md

 # Simplified authorization checks

-This feature simplifies the way you check authorization with eZ inner ACL system, using `module/function` and optionnaly a value object (e.g. a content object).
+This feature simplifies the way you check authorization with Ibexa inner ACL system, using `module/function` and optionnaly a value object (e.g. a content object).

 Without eZCoreExtraBundle, when one want to check if a user has access to a module/function like